miheeney/GWAS/README.md

 # GWAS
-Code to assisit in a GWAS analysis of Maize
+Code to assisit in a GWAS of Maize

+File:
+Purpose: Filters a txt/hapmap file for 'most full' genotype

+File:
+Purpose: